ChuksJoshuaa/Home-Tutorly/README.md

 ---

-We hope you find this project useful and easy to navigate.
+I hope you find this project useful and easy to navigate.
 If you have any questions, feel free to reach out to me